Grunn: Development

 Grunn was developed by Tom van den Boogaart and published by Sokpop Collective.
 Its release date was announced in a trailer in September 2024, and the game was released on October 4, 2024.

 The game's hidden elements draw inspiration from European folklore.
 According to the developers, the marketing was designed to present the title primarily as a gardening game, downplaying its horror aspects.

 Reception

 According to review aggregator Metacritic, Grunn received "generally favorable" reviews.

 Rock, Paper, Shotgun described the demo as enjoyable, and in a later review characterized the game's secrets as "dark and silly," comparing its mysterious gameplay to "napping and waking up to a thrashing anomaly in the space between the walls."
 The Guardian praised the game's hidden elements, while Eurogamer described its endings as "pleasantly skin-crawling."
 Polygon noted that the game was difficult to categorize, highlighting its visuals and the amount of content relative to the village's small size.
 GamesRadar+ considered the gardening mechanics a clever decoy, suggesting that the game's real focus lay in its secrets, which made players feel like "surreal detectives."

 The Academy of Interactive Arts & Sciences nominated Grunn for "Outstanding Achievement for an Independent Game" at the 28th Annual D.I.C.E.
 Awards.

+Grunn was awarded "Best Game" and "Best Gamedesign" at the 2025 Dutch Game Awards.
+The jury praised the subtle design of the game, 'encouraging the player to explore further and piece together the story'.